camunda/camunda-bpm-examples/spring-boot-starter/example-autodeployment/README.md

 ## How is it done

-1. To embed Camunda Engine you must add following dependency in your `wpom.xml`:
+1. To embed Camunda Engine you must add following dependency in your `pom.xml`:

 ```xml
 ...